Rent My House Ventura County

 Step 5 – Understand California Landlord Laws

 California has detailed landlord-tenant laws that rental property owners must follow.
+These regulations cover:

 • Security deposits